hzeller/folve/README.md

 *.flac files reside and the mount point of this filesystem.

-Also, do be useful, you need to supply at least one configuration directory with the -c <config-dir> option.
-Very useful is the -p <port> that starts an HTTP status server.
+Also, do be useful, you need to supply at least one configuration directory with the `-c <config-dir>` option.
+Very useful is the `-p <port>` that starts a HTTP status server.
 Let's use some example filters from this distribution;
 if you are in the Folve source directory, you find the directory `demo-filters/` that contains subdirectories with filters.
 Let's choose the lowpass and highpass filter to play with: